FIP Advocates and Champions

 Recently Diagnosed?
 Join Our Facebook Group

-If your cat has been recently diagnosed with FIP, our group can help connect you with resources you need to treat FIP at home.
-What was once a 100% fatal disease now is completely treatable through a series of injections of a compound known as GS-441524.
-Get in touch with us on Facebook today to access emergency resources worldwide, including emergency medication, treatment support chats, and access to all you need to set your kitty up for success.
+If your cat has been diagnosed with FIP, our group can help connect you with treatment resources and support.
+What was once a 100% fatal disease now has an incredibly effective treatment and cure!
+Canadian veterinarians can now legally prescribe GS-441524 through compounding pharmacies.
+Get in touch with us today to access resources worldwide and all you need to set your kitty up for success.
+You do not have to have a FIP kitty to join.
+All are welcome!

 There Is A Cure For FIP